dealloc/gm-website/content/campaigns/adventure-paths/abomination-vaults.md

 ---
 title: "Abomination Vaults"
-description: "Delve into the megadungeon beneath Gauntlight, uncovering the horrific experiments and dark secrets of the mad wizard Belcorra Haruvex."
+description: "Enter the megadungeon!
+Evil stirs in the depths of the Abomination Vaults, a sprawling dungeon where the evil sorcerer Belcorra Haruvex attempted to raise an army of monsters hundreds of years ago.
+Brave heroes must venture into a dungeon full of beasts and traps to prevent a spiteful villain from rising again. "
 campaignType: "adventure-path"
 levelRange:
   min: 1